-A moderately difficult 7 mile trail to an overlook featuring the highest concentration of native California Fan Palms in the park.
+Lost Palms Oasis is a moderately difficult 7 mile hike to an overlook featuring the highest concentration of native California Fan Palms in Joshua Tree National Park.
 There are great views of the oasis, nearby peaks, and the Salton Sea to the south, as well as opportunities to extend the route to include Mastodon Peak and a strenuous scramble down into the oasis itself.
 Backcountry camping is permitted here, and the oasis is a perfect place to try to spot some bighorn sheep and other wildlife in the morning.
+This is an especially incredible trip in the spring, when wildflower blooms can fill these lower elevations inside the park.

 Here’s a dirty little secret about Southern California.
 You know all those iconic palm trees lining the Boulevards and beaches?
 The tree that most often springs to mind first when you picture L.A.?
 None of them are from here.